As an avid narrowboat holiday couple, my husband David and I decided to try the Monmouthshire & Brecon Canal in Wales.

 It also tells you where you can stop for water, provisions etc.

-We were told that this is because the walls of the locks aren’t strong enough to hold a lock full of water for long periods of time, so the locks are always left empty, and you have to remember to make sure the bottom paddles are open before you leave.
+We were told that this is because the walls of the locks aren’t strong enough to hold a lock full of water for long periods of time, so the locks are always left empty, and you must remember to make sure the bottom paddles are open before you leave.

 One of the things we’d heard about the Mon & Brec Canal is that it’s very shallow, and no matter how experienced you are, you will get stuck from time to time.
 The marina had told us to try to keep to the centre of the canal as much as possible.

-If you are at all interested in the history of this stand-alone canal, it was originally made for transporting coal and iron and was two canals; the ‘Monmouthshire’ and the ‘Brecknock and Abergavenny’.
-Both were started in the 1790’s, and coal traffic rose from in 1796 to 150,000 tonnes in 1809.
+If you are at all interested in the history of this stand-alone canal, it was originally made for transporting coal and iron and was two canals; the ‘Monmouthshire’ and the ‘Brecknock & Abergavenny’.
+Both were started in the 1790’s, coal traffic rose from 3,500 tonnes at the turn of the century to 150,000 tonnes by 1809.

 A peaceful cruise through more beautiful countryside brought us to the middle of Govilon, and it had only taken us three and half hours, so we decided to carry on to Gilwern and turn the boat there.

-Upon arriving at Gilwern, there is a winding hole at the site of . due to the shallowness of the canal, but after much to-ing and fro-ing we got ourselves ‘round and headed back to the Gilwern Visitor Moorings south of Bridge 103, where you can moor for up to 48 hours.
+Upon arriving at Gilwern, there is a winding hole at the site of Castle Narrowboat’s marina.
+Turning was rather more longwinded than a standard ‘3 point turn’ due to the shallowness of the canal, but after much to-ing and fro-ing we got ourselves round and headed back to the Gilwern visitor moorings south of Bridge 103, where you can moor for up to 48 hours.

 It was only another hour after Govilon to Gilwern, but after having travelled up the canal to turn the boat and then coming back down, we finally finished mooring up at about 4.15pm.